OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ### IPS package repositories

 As previously mentioned, the IPS repository is the remote network location where IPS packages reside.
+Below is a list of commands for adding, removing, or replacing repositories.

 | Task | Command
 | --- | ---